30 Small Living Room Design Ideas

 A gallery wall is a simple yet efficient star in terms of decorating a space.
 Whether you have a tiny living room or a bigger one, you can always rely on a creative gallery wall.
 Consider bringing some artwork into your small living room to accentuate your walls.

-Since you have limited space, feel free to use some artwork to add a statement to your area without splurging on too many furniture.
-Try a range of minimalist pieces, customised items and photos you personally took.
+Since you have limited space, feel free to use some artwork to add a statement to your area without splurging on too much furniture.
+Try a range of minimalist pieces, customised items, and photos you personally took.

 18. Be Strategic With Your Artwork